Volumetric Semantically Consistent 3D Panoptic Mapping: CONCLUSIONS

-In addition to the above, each surface $s_i \in \mathcal{F}_s$ is also associated with a superpoint label $L_S(s_i)$.
-Next, we explain what is a superpoint and how to compute the association between a surface and a superpoint.

-Based on Assumption~\ref{convex_assumption}, we define a ``superpoint" $S$ as the set of neighboring convex surfaces stemming from the same 3D object.
-Each superpoint has a unique identifier, or else label, $L_S$.
-This leads to the following assumption: \begin{asu} Each real-world object consists of single or multiple spatially connected superpoints with the same semantic-instance labels. \end{asu}
+In the context of volumetric mapping, surfaces are represented by voxels.
+Consequently, Assumption \ref{convex_assumption} extends from individual surfaces to encompass super-points: \begin{asu} Each real-world object comprises one or more spatially contiguous super-points, having the same semantic-instance label. \end{asu}

-Based on Assumptions \ref{convex_assumption} and \ref{super_point_assumption}, we interpret surface $s_i \in \mathcal{F}_s$ as a partial observation of a superpoint $S$ in the global 3D space.
-Each surface $s_i$ is assigned to a superpoint by calculating the overlap $\Pi_s$ between $s_i$ and candidate superpoints in the 3D space (i.e., the number of overlapping voxels in the Voxel-TSDF structure).
-Specifically, for each point $p_i$ of $\text{Pcl}(s_i)$, we query the superpoint label $L_S$ in voxel $V(p_i)$ and then update the overlap count incrementally as $\Pi_s(L_S(V(p_i)), s_i) := \Pi_s(L_S(V(p_i)), s_i) + 1$.
-Surface $s_i$ is assigned to superpoint $L_S$ if the overlap is large enough, controlled by a hyper-parameter.
-Otherwise, a new label $L_{S_{\text{new}}}$ is created for $s_i$.
+Given Assumptions \ref{convex_assumption} and \ref{super_point_assumption}, we interpret each surface $s_i \in \mathcal{F}_s$ from Sec. \ref{section:2d_segmentation} as a partial observation of a super-point $S$ within a global 3D coordinate system.
+Consequently, super-points are registered or modified with frame-wise surface observations $s_i \in \mathcal{F}_s$ throughout the sequence of frames $\mathcal{F}$.
+The correlation between a surface $s_i$ and a super-point is established by computing the overlap $\Pi_s(L_S, s_i)$, which is the count of overlapping voxels between $s_i$ and super-point $L_S$ in the Voxel-TSDF map.
+For every point $p_i$ in $\text{Pcl}(s_i)$, the corresponding voxel $V(p_i)$ is queried for its super-point label $L_S$, incrementing the overlap measure as $\Pi_s(L_S(V(p_i)), s_i) := \Pi_s(L_S(V(p_i)), s_i) + 1$.
+A surface $s_i$ is associated with the super-point labeled $L_S$ if the overlap surpasses a predefined threshold.
+In the absence of sufficient overlap, $s_i$ receives a new label $L_{S_{\text{new}}}$.
+Fig. \ref{fig:superpoint_seg} shows that the super-points segmentation meets Assumption \ref{super_point_assumption}.

-To ensure that assumption \ref{super_point_assumption} is met, we maintain $\Pi_V(L_S, V_i)$, the count of occurrences of superpoints $L_S$ in a voxel $V_i$.
-The final superpoint label $L_S^*$ for $V_i$ is
+To validate Assumption \ref{super_point_assumption}, we track $\Pi_V(L_S, V_i)$, the occurrence count of each candidate super-point with label $L_S$ in voxel $V_i$.
+The super-point label $L_S^*$ for voxel $V_i$ is determined as follows:

-i.e., a voxel is assigned to the superpoint with the most votes.
-We use the above equation when incorporating a new surface $s_i$ in the global map and querying the current superpoint label $L_S$ in voxel $V(p_i)$.
+indicating that a voxel is allocated to the super-point receiving the majority of votes.
+This equation is applied when integrating a new surface $s_i$ into the global map and querying the super-point label $L_S$ in voxel $V(p_i)$.

-To address the over-segmentation of superpoints, a pairwise (voxel) overlap score $M(L_{S_1}, L_{S_2})$ is maintained and updated for each surface $s_i$ as follows: